 Yellow Dream (live)

-Hand Made was the band's third album and the first to feature Doldinger's Mellotron, although he's a saxophonist by trade.
-The music is... well, it's fusion.
+Hand Made was the band's third album and it's... another fusion album.
 How else do you describe this kind of stuff?
 To my ears, it doesn't differ from any other fusion in any particular way, although it's sax- and keyboard-led, rather than guitar, so don't expect anything like Mahavishnu.
 To be fair, there's a reasonable variety of styles across the tracks, from the laid-back to the full-on, but it's all very recognisable as fusion, for better or worse.
 Mellotron on a handful of tracks, with some nice string pitchbends on opener Abracadabra and more full-on chords (with more of that pitchbending) on Yellow Dream, although that would seem to be your lot.
 Looking Thru appeared later the same year and I have to say, is possibly Passport's crowning glory, combining great tunes and a proggy approach with the band's more usual fusion fare.
 Highlights include opener Eternal Spiral and Eloquence, with its slightly Gentle Giant-esque Rhodes work, making this the nearest to 'prog' that Passport ever got.
-Three 'Tron tracks from Doldinger, with a couple of string swells on opener Eternal Spiral, phased strings and flutes on the title track and faint strings on closer Things To Come, so nothing that major apart from the flutes.
+Three Mellotron tracks from Doldinger, with a couple of string swells on opener Eternal Spiral, phased strings and flutes on the title track and faint strings on closer Things To Come, so nothing that major apart from the flutes.

 1974's Doldinger Jubilee Concert, credited as 'Passport & Brian Auger, Johnny Griffin, Alexis Korner, Volker Kriegel, Pete York', is a bit of an oddity in the Passport catalogue, being a live recording of a guest-filled concert, celebrating, er, what?
 '74 wasn't any obvious Doldinger anniversary, so I've no idea what the 'Jubilee' bit's about.
 Anyway, while mostly featuring Passport originals, it also features an entirely missable version of the even-then hoary old Rock My Baby, sung by the even-then hoary old Korner (sorry, memory of Alexis), other guests including Auger (organ, of course, on nearly every track), saxophonist Griffin and percussionist York, all managing to stand out on at least one track.
 I'm not sure if this is entirely a musical success, but it certainly has its moments, not least Auger's ripping solo on closer Lemuria's Dance and Kristian Schultze's near-solo Mellotron strings part on Rockport.
 The gig was obviously such a success that Doldinger saw fit to do it again the following year, the results released as Doldinger Jubilee '75, but its one 'Mellotron on the studio version' track, Albatros(s) Song, sees it replaced by string synth.